 Losing a limb could have a huge impact on your quality of life.
 It could drastically change your everyday routine and mean you have to make difficult adjustments to how you live.
 And it could happen in a variety of ways.

-Perhaps you’ve been in a traumatic crushing accident that has necessitated the surgical amputation of a limb.
-Or perhaps you’ve experienced medical negligence that has led to a pre-existing condition worsening to the point where your limb has had to be amputated.
+Perhaps you’ve suffered a traumatic crush injury that has necessitated the surgical amputation of a limb.
+Or perhaps you’ve experienced medical negligence that has led to a pre-existing condition worsening to the point where having a limb amputated becomes necessary.

 Regardless of the situation, you could be eligible for compensation if the negligence of another party caused your amputation.
 You could claim for general and special damages.
 General damages cover the value of the injury itself, and special damages are awarded for financial losses caused by the injury.
 We will look at both heads of claim in more detail later.

-According to The Highway Code, all road users have a duty of care to one another on the roads.
+According to the Road Traffic Act 1988. road users have a duty of care to one another on the roads.
+Additionally, The Highway Code provides guidance on the responsibilities each road user has.
 Essentially, they should use the roads with standard care and skill and avoid harming others.
 A road traffic accident can occur when road users breach their duty of care towards one another.

 Road traffic accidents could occur in a multitude of ways.
 For example, you could be driving a car when another vehicle drives into the back of yours.
 Or you could be a cyclist, and a motorcyclist doesn’t pay attention and knocks you from your bike.